Central Intelligence Agency: September 11 attacks and its aftermath

-On November 25–27, 2001, Taliban prisoners revolted at the Qala Jangi prison west of Mazar-e-Sharif.
+On November 25–27, 2001, Taliban prisoners revolted at the Qala-i-Jangi prison west of Mazar-e-Sharif.
 Though several days of struggle occurred between the Taliban prisoners and the Northern Alliance members present, the prisoners gained the upper hand and obtained North Alliance weapons.
-At some point during this period Johnny "Mike" Spann, a CIA officer sent to question the prisoners, was beaten to death.
+At some point during this period, Johnny "Mike" Spann, a CIA officer sent to question the prisoners, was beaten to death.
 He became the first American to die in combat in the war in Afghanistan.

 After 9/11, the CIA came under criticism for not having done enough to prevent the attacks.
 Tenet rejected the criticism, citing the agency's planning efforts especially over the preceding two years.
 He also considered that the CIA's efforts had put the agency in a position to respond rapidly and effectively to the attacks, both in the "Afghan sanctuary" and in "ninety-two countries around the world".
 The new strategy was called the "Worldwide Attack Matrix".

 Anwar al-Awlaki, a Yemeni American U.S. citizen and al-Qaeda member, was killed on September 30, 2011, by a CIA drone strike in Yemen.
 Al-Awlaki's 16-year-old son, a noncombatant and U.S. citizen, was also killed in a separate strike.
 Although approved by the Department of Justice, the strikes sparked discussion on the legality of killing American citizens without trial.